 Let’s explain what mixture is in simple words without going into formal language.
 A mixture is something that is made by mixing two or more different things.
 Mixtures are everywhere we look.
 For example, you are sitting on the beach having a cup of coffee.
 Now, the sea is a mixture, the sand is a mixture, the coffee is a mixture, and any other drink you are going to have is also a mixture.
 The air you are breathing is a mixture as it consists of oxygen, nitrogen, carbon dioxide, and other gases in small quantities.

-Now not all the mixtures are identical in that for some, we can see the individual components like in a salad, and for some, like a cup of tea, we can’t see what it consists of.
+Now, not all the mixtures are identical, in that, for some, we can see the individual components like in a salad, and for others, like a cup of tea, we can’t see what it consists of.
 Because of this, mixtures are classified as homogeneous and heterogeneous.
 Homogenous mixtures are also called solutions, and these are characterized by evenly distributed components throughout the mixture.
-For example, a spoonful of sugar dissolved in water can be separated by evaporating the water.
+For example, a spoonful of sugar dissolved in water makes a solution where sugar is the solute and water is the solvent.
+In general, the component that is present in greater quantity is classified as the solvent and the solute is the one present in less amount.

 In a heterogeneous mixture, on the other hand, the components are visibly distinguishable and not evenly distributed throughout.